terraform-ibm-modules/terraform-ibm-ocp-ai/solutions/fully-configurable/README.md

 ## Dependencies

-This solution depends on the `Cloud automation for Red Hat OpenShift Container Platform on VPC` to create Red Hat Openshift cluster.
+This solution depends on the `Cloud automation for Red Hat OpenShift Container Platform on VPC` to create Red Hat OpenShift cluster.